3Shape Trios SCanner

-We are excited to offer Clear Aligner ...this is a system meant to move/align anterior upper and lower teeth at a much smaller cost and alternative to more expensive systems and braces.
+We are excited to offer DANDY Clear Aligners ...this is a system meant to move/align anterior upper and lower teeth at a much smaller cost and alternative to more expensive systems and braces.
+Using our 3Shape Trios scanner for picture impressions instead of the traditional goupy impression material!
 For more info give us a call!

 Dental Procedures and Services

 Our office offers a full range of dental treatments and procedures for the entire family.
 When routine exams identify the need for additional procedures to maintain the health of your mouth and teeth we are equipped with up-

 Your first visit to our office will consist of a full oral evaluation.
 Your teeth, gums, bone, tongue, and other oral tissues will be evaluated for their health status.
 We will engage you in conversation about how you feel about your teeth and smile and also discuss any findings that are encountered.
 We will answer any questions you might have and discuss treatment options with you.
 We want to help optimize your oral health through comprehensive care.